oussama-tr/Test_Technique_NOBO-Backend/README.md

 Steps :

-1 - clone this repository and run : #npm install
+1 - clone this repository and run in project root folder : #npm install

 2 - create and import the database

-3 - run tsc in project root to compile typeScript : #tsc
+3 - run tsc in project root folder to compile typeScript : #tsc

 4 - move to dist folder and run : #node index.js